 "I'm working down here."

-He sneered.
 "And I'm living down here."

 She watched him as he got up and lit a cigarette.
 "No smoking in the house."